 During Year 5, TBF implemented extensive container stock planting and native seeding throughout much of the project area, with emphasis on the impacted areas noted above once Coastal Commission completed resolution of the violation.
-On 17-20 and 25 November 2021, TBF, along with interns, FBW, CDFW, and the Los Angeles Conservation Corps (LACC) conducted removal of non-native vegetation, installation of erosion control matting on the hillside (Sites 3-A and 3-B), planting of 1,480 native container stock plants, and seeding of 34.25 lbs of native plant seed (Figures 3 and 4).
+On 17-20 and 25 November 2021, TBF, along with interns, FBW, CDFW, and the Los Angeles Conservation Corps (LACC) conducted removal of non-native vegetation, installation of erosion control matting on the hillside (Sites 3-A and 3-B), planting of 1,480 native container stock plants, and seeding of 34.25 lbs of native plant seed (Figure 6).
 E. Read and Associates, Inc. assisted in transporting biomass resulting from non-native vegetation removal off-site for disposal in a green waste dumpster.
-While these efforts were focused within the impacted areas of site, some supplemental planting and seeding occurred throughout the restoration area.
-These efforts reflect a substantial Year 5 focus on revegetation and site maintenance.
-Figures 8a-c display photographs more than six months after restoration activities of several species that were planted or seeded.
+While these efforts were focused within the impacted areas of the site, some supplemental planting and seeding occurred throughout the restoration area.